What are Voting Shares?

 Voting shares give the preference to the holder to vote in matters of the company decision making and policies which allow the person to vote specifically for the selection of the board of directors and other governing affairs of the company.

 Voting shares give the holder of it the power or authority to decide about how the management of the company should look like, especially in terms of the selection of the board of directors.
-It gives the investor an authority to decide how the corporate policy of a particular company should be framed and has the power to accept or reject certain critical decisions like acquisition or mergers or buyback.
+It gives the investor the authority to decide how the corporate policy of a particular company should be framed and has the power to accept or reject certain critical decisions like acquisition or mergers or buyback.
 Holders of this share will generally receive constant updates or communication from the company about matters where their vote is required to decide about affairs related to the decision making of the company.

 How Does it Work?